Seattle Public Schools, 1862-2023: Webster School

 See Additional Media

-Ferry Street School occupied two portables on the west side of Ferry Street (25th Avenue NW) between the present-day NW 67th Street and NW 70th.
-It was opened by Ballard School District about 1904 as an annex to Bay View.
-The portables are said to have been converted into private residences after it closed.
-Another school that closed with the opening of Webster was North Street School, which had opened about 1905 on the southwest corner of North Street (NW 64th Street) and present-day 22nd Avenue NW.
+In 1904, the Ferry Street School was opened by the Ballard School District as an annex to Bay View on the west side of Ferry Street (25th Avenue NW) between the present-day NW 67th Street and NW 70th.
+The two portables that made up the Ferry Street School are said to have been converted into private residences after it closed.
+The North Street School, opened in about 1905 on the southwest corner of North Street (NW 64th Street) and present-day 22nd Avenue NW, was also a school in that neighborhood.

 Webster closed in 1979.
-For a short period of time, the building was rented to a motion picture producer.
+For a short period of time, the building was rented to a motion-picture producer.
 Near the end of the rental period, a fire caused considerable damage to the roof and other parts of the structure.
-At this time, a group representing the city's Danish, Norwegian, Icelandic, Finnish, and Swedish communities leased the site for a museum.
+At this time, a group representing the city’s Danish, Norwegian, Icelandic, Finnish, and Swedish communities leased the site for a museum.
 The Pacific Nordic Council received credit for repairs and improvements made to the damaged building.
-The Nordic Heritage Museum, which opened in April 1980, now attracts thousands of visitors from around the world each year.
-Renewal of the museum's lease is currently in question, and plans are being made for relocation.
+The Nordic Heritage Museum opened in April 1980, and has attracted thousands of visitors from around the world each year.
+In 2015, the Webster building was designated a City of Seattle Landmark.
+The museum relocated to a new expanded site in 2018.

 Location: 7th Avenue and New York (30th Avenue NW and NW 67th Street)